 When your child’s physician feels that medication is necessary during the school day, you are asked to follow certain procedures as mandated by the New York State Education Department.
 School nurses cannot administer any medication to students (including over-the-counter medication) without a written order from a physician and the parent/guardian.
 Therefore, you are requested to follow the procedures below:

-- At the beginning of each school year, provide a new, completed New Paltz Central School medication Form for each medication required.
+1. At the beginning of each school year, provide a new, completed New Paltz Central School medication Form for each medication required.
 Part I of this form needs to be signed by both the parent/guardian and the licensed health care practitioner.

-- During the school year, provide a new, completed New Paltz Central School Medication Form for each new medication or change in medication/dosage.
+2. During the school year, provide a new, completed New Paltz Central School Medication Form for each new medication or change in medication/dosage.
 Again, part I must be signed by both the parent/guardian and the licensed health care practitioner.

-- Medication should be delivered directly to the school nurse by the PARENT/GUARDIAN.
+3. Medication should be delivered directly to the school nurse by the PARENT/GUARDIAN.
 All medications will be kept by the nurse unless procedures in paragraph 5 are required.
 No medication should be delivered by the child: this entails a danger to share or lose the medication.
 Medication will be returned only to a parent/guardian – it will not be sent home with the child.

-- Medication must be in the original labeled container prepared by the pharmacist.
+4. Medication must be in the original labeled container prepared by the pharmacist.
 (Ask your pharmacist to prepare your prescription with two labeled containers so that one may remain in school.)
 Over-the-counter medications must be in original containers.